 Coffee Pruning

-The definition of coffee pruning is the deliberate cutting back of coffee tree branches to manage plant health, improve yields, and maintain consistent quality.
+The definition of Coffee Pruning is the agricultural practice of cutting and shaping coffee trees to maintain plant health, improve yields, and support better cup quality.

 Pruning means controlling the structure and energy use of the coffee plant, producers can encourage healthier growth, better airflow, more uniform ripening, and ultimately, better cup quality.
 Pruning also helps manage plant height and accessibility during harvest.